krishnadevz/krishnadevz.github.io/index.md

 I also write sometimes on  [Medium](https://krishnakakade.medium.com/) and [Quora](https://www.quora.com/profile/Krishna-Kakade-2).

 I mostly active on twitter you can see my recent tweets here on [Twitter](https://twitter.com/krishnadevz)
-* I'm in for FullStack development and Research & Developement related Opportunities.
+* I'm in for FullStack development/Software Development and Research & Developement related Opportunities.
-* Nowadays I am also doing YouTube▶️ [Youtube](https://www.youtube.com/channel/UCTtvSf6G8KHpeh2i8t48PsQ)

 ## Contact Me

 * You can reach me at [krishnadevz@protonmail.com](mailto:krishnadevz@protonmail.com).